ucdavisdatalab/malletparse/README.md

 ## Installation Instructions ##

-Clone the bitbucket repository.
+Clone the github repository.
 Through the command line run R CMD build and R CMD INSTALL.
 When installed refer to the **vignette** to see how to use it.

 Alternatively
 ```
-devtools::install_bitbucket("digitalscholarship/malletparsedsi")
+devtools::install_github("ucdavisdatalab/malletparse")
 ```

 ## Mallet Output Files ##